Where To Stay In Chiang Mai: Our Favorite Areas & Hotels 2022

 Santitham is a beautiful and entertaining area with fresh markets and affordable (and of course, delicious) food.

-Located between the Old City and Nimman Road, it is one of the most convenient places to stay for tourists, digital nomads, and expats while still being off-the-beaten-path to avoid crowds.
+Located between the Old City walls and Nimman Road, it is one of the most easy-access places to stay for tourists, digital nomads, and expats while still being off-the-beaten-path to avoid crowds.

 Best Hotels and Airbnbs